Vaginal dryness

 Vaginal oestrogen creams and other topical preparations

-A cream, vaginal tablet or ring containing oestrogen is often prescribed.
-A vaginal tablet is a very small tablet that you insert into your vagina with a small applicator and can be prescribed or bought over the counter.
+A cream, gel, vaginal tablet or ring containing oestrogen is often prescribed.
+A vaginal tablet is a very small tablet that you insert into your vagina with a small applicator; it can be prescribed or bought over the counter.
+The majority of the drug is only present in the vagina, with very little absorbed into the body.

 The ring is a soft, flexible ring, 55 mm across, with a centre that contains the oestrogen hormone.
 This ring releases a steady, low dose of oestrogen each day and it lasts for three months.